 With your ongoing support, we have launched the Zoos Victoria Bushfire Response and Recovery Plan, preparing us for any emergency.

-Thanks to the community's generosity, we are on our way to making sure we are even more ready to help Victoria's wildlife in future bushfire events.
+Thanks to the community's generosity, we are on our way to making sure we are even more ready to help Victoria's wildlife in future emergencies.

 Threatened species recovery projects

-These projects are specifically related to local threatened species within bushfire-impacted areas and areas at risk of future bushfires.
-Last summer's bushfires impacted many threatened amphibians and several small mammal species and many more are at risk of future events.
+These projects are specifically related to local threatened species within impacted areas and areas at risk of future emergencies.
+The bushfires of 2019/20 impacted many threatened amphibians and several small mammal species and many more are at risk of future events.

 This includes establishing a Spotted Tree Frog facility to house a captive breeding program for this species at significant risk of extinction, as well as employing specialist biologists to conduct research and lead conservation programs for native rodents such as the Smoky Mouse and Broad-toothed Rat, as well as threatened amphibians.

-- We will focus on protecting endangered native rodents from future bushfire events.
+- We will focus on protecting endangered native rodents from future events.